-Credit Requirements
+Credit Requirement

-A minimum of 30 semester credit hours of approved courses and research is required for the thesis option Master of Science degree.
+A minimum of 32 semester credit hours of approved courses and research is required for the thesis option Master of Science degree.
+If a student opts to include a summer internship in their degree plan, 35 semester credit hours are completed.

-A minimum of 30 semester credit hours of approved courses and professional study is required for the non-thesis option.
+A minimum of 36 semester credit hours of approved coursework is required for the non-thesis option.

-Ordinarily the student will devote the major portion of their time to work in one or two closely related fields.
+Ordinarily the student will devote the major portion of his or her time to work in one or two closely related fields.
 Other work will be in supporting fields of interest.